 The loose granular insulation is not ideal for draughty lofts although it may be easier to install around awkward piping or joist areas or in lofts with restricted access.

 The insulation is laid between and then over the joists on the floor.
 Walk boards can be laid on the joists to allow access to water tanks and pipes in the loft.

 Is My House Suitable?

 If you live in a house or a flat that has loft space then you should be able to install loft insulation.
-The diagram below illustrates loft insulation how the loft insulation will appear within the roof cavity.

 If roll insulation is being installed it is simply rolled out between the joists and then another layer is placed over the joists to ensure that it reaches the required 270mm depth.